OpenCCG/openccg/README.md

 * For ccg2xml and other tools, Python version 2.4 to 2.7 (http://www.python.org)

+# Libraries

+If you're working with the latest source version from github, you'll need to download the external libraries from the latest release, as github discourages including binaries in their repos:

+* Download the latest release from sourceforge (https://sourceforge.net/projects/openccg/)
+* Unpack the archive and copy over the files from openccg/lib/.
+* Build the latest source as described further below

 # Configuring your environment variables

 The easiest thing to do is to set the environment variables JAVA_HOME and OPENCCG_HOME to the relevant locations on your system.
 Set JAVA_HOME to match the top level directory containing the Java installation you want to use.